 In Sweden, active forest management contributes to an increased forest stock and increased harvest yield over time compared to the last centuries when the landscape was more intensively used for agriculture.
-The forest stock has more than doubled during the last 90 years, see figure 1.
+The forest stock has more than doubled during the last 90 years.
+The forest resource is based on native species where pine, spruce and birch are the tree dominating species.
+See figure 1.
+Only a marginal share of the forest consists of foreign species.